How to Check Your Credit Score Rating

 While “Very Good” scores go from 740-799, you can join an elite group of Exceptional credits scores which go from 800-850

-If your FICO score is below 670, we highly recommend that you work on your score and your credit history to make improvements in your standing.
+If your FICO score is below 670, we highly recommend that you work on your score and credit history to improve your standing.

 How Can I Improve My Credit Score?